jenslaufer/Lagrange/menu/about.md

 Oh, I forgot traveling: I love traveling the world, especially southern africa.

-I live with my partner and our 2 kids in Karlstein a.
+I live with my partner and our two kids in Karlstein a.
 Main, which is between Aschaffenburg and Hanau in the Rhine-Main-Area.